 Method #5: Free Up Disk Space

-Another reason why the Windows Update stucks might because you don’t have enough free space for the storage, especially Local Disk C. Some major updates can be gigabytes in size, not to mention backup files can double the size of the update installation.
+Another reason why the Windows Update stucks might be because you don’t have enough free space for the storage, especially Local Disk C. Some major updates can be gigabytes in size, not to mention backup files can double the size of the update installation.